-The results are in. and we found them quite interesting.
+The results are in, and we found them quite interesting.
 The number one reason people don’t manually test their application before release is, they “don’t have enough time.”

 Not Enough Time to Test

-Customer or Users will do Manual Testing
+The Customer or User will do the Manual Testing

-Small Release, so it’s Not Necessary
+It’s a Small Release, so it’s Unnecessary

 The third top response was that people don’t test because the release is small, so testing is unnecessary.
 There’s a risk here, though.
 The slightest change in code can trickle down to many different application components and introduce bugs you may have been unaware of.